defalt-x/domainchecker/README.md

-# domainchecker
+# DOMAIN_CHECKER:
-Simple domain status 200 checker
++ Simple domain status 200 checker

 Usage:
-1. Input will ask for a file.
++ Input will ask for a file example debug_domains.txt.
-2. example debug_domains.txt
-3. Thread is set to 15 default
++ Thread is set to 15 default
-4. dumps file with all domains which return status code 200.
++ dumps file with all domains (working_results.txt) which return status code 200.